DNS-Anchored Identity for Autonomous Agents

 01

-An agent's identity chains to a registered domain, verified through registrar processes and governed by ICANN policy.
-The domain holder controls which agents exist and can revoke them at will.
-The semantics of the string are irrelevant — only the verifiable chain of delegation matters.
+Groundmark anchors to the operator — the stable, accountable party behind the agent — not to the agent itself, which is a version-bound process that comes and goes.
+The operator's identity chains to a registered domain, verified through registrar processes and governed by ICANN policy.
+The semantics of the agent's string are irrelevant; only the verifiable chain of delegation matters.

 02